datamat/timealign/README.md

 tail(df)

 # First column has to be a POSIXct-class and the name has to be "ts"
+# the second column has to be "val"
 foo <- tsalign(df,reso=10)

 head(foo)